ansible-community/antsibull-nox/docs/config-file.md

   or to install the package from a local repository.

 * `pylint_extra_deps: list[str]` (default `[]`):
-  Allows to specify further packages to install in this session.
+  Specify further packages to install in this session.

 ### `yamllint` (part of the `yamllint` session)